 I dislike having to put so many possible foods on the list.
 But don’t let this intimidate you!
 Allow the food diary to be your guide in elimination!
 Most importantly, don’t stress!
 Stress is a huge trigger in the migraine process and can intensify a migraine!
 All the best and if you have some natural remedies or foods that have helped your migraines, do share!

 From The Editor

 There is value in keeping a food diary.
 An acquaintance discovered that consuming cheese and nuts together triggers a migraine.
 Whereas, eating them separately, on different days does not.
 There are several neurological and physiological causes of brain pains.
 Some of which cannot be completely remedied with nutrition.
 Impingement in the cervical vertebrae is one example.
-Vertiginous migraines is a variant that presents different symptoms but may have overlapping triggers.
-Medical details are provided on the Migraines & Headaches anatomy poster featured in the sidebar.
+Vertiginous migraine is a variant that presents different symptoms but may have overlapping triggers.
+Medical details are provided on the Migraines & Headaches anatomy poster.
 It is wise to consult a healthcare professional before pursuing home remedies. —ed